-The supplementary information for the year ended December 31, 2023 required by the Bureau of Internal Revenue (BIR) as disclosed in Note 24 to the financial statements is presented for purposes of additional analysis and is not required part of the basic financial statements prepared in accordance with PFRS.
-The BIR requires the information to be presented in the notes to financial statements.
-The supplementary information is not a required part of the basic financial statements prepared in accordance with PFRS; it is also not a required disclosure under Revised Securities Regulation Code Rule 68 of the SEC.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplementary information for the year ended December 31, 2024 required by the Bureau of Internal Revenue (BIR) as disclosed in Note 24 to the financial statements is presented for purposes of additional analysis and is not required part of the basic financial statements prepared in accordance with PFRS Accounting Standards.
 Such supplementary information is the responsibility of management.
-Our opinion on the basic financial statements is not affected by the presentation of the information in a separate schedule.
+The supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.